daesig/ZombieAI_GameplayProgramming/README.md

 A GOAP system consists of a GOAP-planner, GOAP-actions, worldstates and a Finite State Machine.

 ### GOAP-planner
 The GOAP-planner plans out a path towards a certain goal.
 The nodes that connect towards the goal are called the GOAP-actions.
 Each action has **preconditions** and **effects**.
-In this implementation, we start with a goal we want to fulfill called GOAPSurvive.
+In this implementation, we start with a goal we want to fulfil called GOAPSurvive.
 To survive, the agent requires enough health and food and always wants to keep on moving.
 We can make 3 **preconditions** out of this: HasEnoughHealth, HasEnoughFood, HasMovementGoal

-The planner will now look for actions that fillful these **preconditions** as **effects**.
+The planner will now look for actions that fulfil these **preconditions** as **effects**.
 It's the planner's task to keep looking for **preconditions** and **effects** until all the **preconditions** have been satisfied.
 A good algorithm for this could be the AStar search algorithm.
 I started of with a base implementation of AStar and altered it to my needs.

 The purpose of the planner is to return a list of actions we need to perform in a given order.
 This is where the FSM comes in.